✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 West Maui (Lahaina, Kāʻanapali, Kapalua)

-The historic heart of Maui's visitor industry and home to the island's most recognizable resort strip.
+The historic heart of Maui's visitor industry.
 Kāʻanapali Beach is a long, wide arc of golden sand with excellent swimming.
-Lahaina — currently rebuilding after the devastating 2023 wildfire — was Maui's cultural hub and remains the center of the island's dining and nightlife scene.
-Kapalua, at the north end, is more upscale and quieter with exceptional snorkeling at Kapalua Bay and the Ritz-Carlton.
+Kapalua, at the north end, is more upscale and quieter with exceptional snorkeling and the Ritz-Carlton.

-Best for: Beach access, dining variety, convenience, resort amenities
+Best for: Beach access, dining variety, resort amenities

 Luxury epicenter · Sophisticated